EQUINE MANAGEMENT AND TRAINING - Fred and Rowena Cook

 ONCE he starts to jump at speed he will also become more open through the neck rather than jumping, as he is here, with a lowered head.

-THIS rather weak individual (photo right) had a tendency to run through his hurdles; having been taught to jump properly, is now fit and ready to find a chase fence.
+Having been taught to jump properly, is now fit and ready to find a chase fence.

 Fit and ready to be returned to the trainer.